cr0wdedroom/WinSentinel-Endpoint-Threat-Visibility-and-Detection-Framework/README.md

 4) Showcase core SOC skills: event correlation, telemetry analysis, and alert triage

-## Step 1: Wazuh Manager Active Status
+## Step 1: Installing and Checking Wazuh Manager Status
 Installed the Wazuh Manager on my Kali Linux virtual machine.
 The Wazuh Manager acts as the central server that collects, analyzes, and stores security data received from various agents.

 Installation Summary: